 X-ray crystal structure of a novel complex between NF-kappaB protein (ribbons) and two folded RNA molecules (spheres).

 It was once believed possible that all genes were regulated by the binding of RNA molecules to the DNA double helix.
 This model is not generally true, but it provides a foundation to explore whether artificial RNA molecules can be selected for the ability to control genes in cells.
-The Maher Lab is studying several approaches to this question.
+The Maher lab is studying several approaches to this question.

-The historical observation that transcription factor IIIA (TFIIIA) can bind both DNA and RNA made Dr. Maher's team curious if artificial tight-binding RNAs could be selected for other transcription factors.
+The historical observation that transcription factor IIIA (TFIIIA) can bind both DNA and RNA made Maher's team curious to determine if artificial tight-binding RNAs could be selected for other transcription factors.
 Expression of such RNA inhibitors in cells might down-regulate genes that respond to the target transcription factor.
 As a model, the Maher lab studied small RNAs that the team selected for binding and inhibition of the NF-kappaB transcription factor.
 Inhibition of this protein could be of value against HIV-1 replication and inflammation and in enhancing tumor cell suicide after chemotherapy, all processes involving NF-kappaB.